brendan-ch/bear-notes-mcp/docs/examples.md

 ```
 "Create a note with standardized project tags using nested structure"
 "Update old notes to use consistent tag format"
-"Convert old tags like 'Project-Alpha' to clean format"
+"Convert old tags to clean format using proper naming"
 ```

 #### Step 3: Tag Hierarchy Planning